+Our garden produced an incredible bounty of pumpkins this year.
 To be quite honest, my first reaction was, “Really, do I really have to deal with all of this?
 What in the world am I going to do with all these pumpkins?”

 One recipe that really hit a home run in my book is Roasted Pumpkin Salad.
-I adapted a recipe I developed for Bonnie Plants, Roasted Butternut Squash and Avocado Salad with Orange Dressing, by replacing the squash with the pumpkin and it turned out perfectly.
+I adapted a recipe I developed for Bonnie Plants, Roasted Butternut Squash and Avocado Salad with Orange Dressing, by replacing the squash with the pumpkin.
+The resulting dish turned out perfectly.
 The nuts, seeds, and sprouts give a crunch to the smooth creamy texture of the pumpkin/squash and avocados.
-I love pairing the salad with this Pumpkin Lasagna.
+I love pairing the salad with this pumpkin lasagna.

-I kept having to take breaks to answer kid’s questions and put out the little “fires” that come up on days like this.
-Well to get to the point, I ran out of light.
-I wanted a great photograph of the lasagna so I put the lasagna unbaked, therefore uneaten (that is where the sad part comes in), into the refrigerator for the next day’s photo shoot and meal.
-May I tell you, IT WAS WORTH THE WAIT!
+I kept having to take breaks to answer kids’ questions and put out the little “fires” that come up on days like this.
+Well, to get to the point, I ran out of light.
+I wanted a great photograph of the lasagna, so I put it unbaked, therefore uneaten (that is where the sad part comes in), into the refrigerator for the next day’s photo shoot and meal.
+As you can imagine, everyone was disappointed not to get to dig into that lasagna.
+However, let me tell, you, IT WAS WORTH THE WAIT!

 Pumpkin Pasta with Sage White Sauce, Mozzarella and Parmesan Cheese